 Communication Studies, BS

-The Department of Communication Studies at Dixie State University promotes ethical practices of all forms of communication particularly within the academic areas of human communication and a degree completion program in organizational communication and leadership.
+The Department of Communication Studies at Utah Tech University promotes ethical practices of all forms of communication particularly within the academic areas of human communication and a degree completion program in organizational communication and leadership.
 Students receive training in ethics, leadership, critical thinking, and effective interaction skills.
 Guided by theory and application, students are trained to produce and critically interpret human communication messages through the design, production, and delivery of oral and written communication.
 The department also houses the Lambda Pi Eta Honor Society, an honor society recognized by the National Communication Association.

 1. Cumulative GPA of 2.0 (C) or higher